-2. Frequent Surveys Means Frequent Feedback
+2. Frequent Employee Surveys Means Regular Feedback

-Additionally, more frequent surveys can be implemented to better understand how solutions to specific problems are being received by your staff.
+Additionally, more frequent surveys can be implemented to better understand how solutions to specific problems are being received by your employees.
 If a solution is implemented but only followed up in the next annual survey, you might find out that it has been ineffective far too late.

 3. Actionable Insights

-More refined feedback drawn from individual contexts can lead to employee engagement initiatives that are far more effective.
+The more refined feedback drawn from individual contexts can lead to employee engagement initiatives that are far more effective.